auth0/docs/articles/native-platforms/ios-objc.md

   </tr>
 </table>

-Then, register a custom URL Type with the format `fb<FacebookAppId>`.
+Then, register a custom URL Type with the format `fb<FacebookAppID>`.

 > For more information on how to configure this, please check [Facebook Getting Started Guide](https://developers.facebook.com/docs/ios/getting-started) and [Obtaining an App ID and App Secret for Facebook](/connections/social/facebook).